sonatype/nxrm3-ha-repository/README.md

 -->

-# Nexus Repository 3 High Availability (HA) Preview Program Helm and Sample YAML Repository
+# Nexus Repository 3 High Availability (HA) Helm and Sample YAML Repository
-This repository contains resources for those in our **Nexus Repository 3 High Availability Preview Program**.
+This repository contains resources for those in our **Nexus Repository 3 High Availability**.
 Please refer to the documentation provided by your Customer Success Engineer for instructions on how to use these files.

-## HA Preview Prerequisites and System Requirements
+## HA Prerequisites and System Requirements
-> **Warning** Do not deploy this preview version of HA in a production environment.

 Along with the HA-specific requirements listed below, you should also ensure that you meet our [normal Nexus Repository system requirements](https://help.sonatype.com/repomanager3/product-information/system-requirements).